christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Gameplay

-Helicopters function either as a transport or are deployed in a CAS role, upon which they lose their troop capacity.
+Helicopters function either as a transport or are deployed in a CAS role..
 Other than their vertical movement capability, helicopters are treated the same way as any other vehicle.

 | Type | Cost | Capacity | Examples |
 | :--- | :--- | :--: | :--: |